advancedfx/advancedfx-prop/doc/notes_goldsrc/readme.txt

 a) The Half-Life SDK which can be found on http://metamod.sourceforge.net/files/sdk/

-b) The Quake 1 source code, since Valve built Half-Life on the Quake 1 source code and several Half-Life internals and parts of the structure remained similar or even the same: http://github.com/id-Software/Quake
+b) The Quake 1 source code, since Valve built Half-Life on the QuakeWorld source code and several Half-Life internals and parts of the structure remained similar or even the same: http://github.com/id-Software/Quake